htcf/docs/docs/storage/index.md

     $ beegfs-ctl --getquota --uid $USER

+or check group quotas with:

+    $ beegfs-ctl --getquota --gid GROUPNAME

 #### Quota Increase Requests

 !!!Note
-    A quota increase is not garaunteed.
+    A quota increase is not guaranteed.
 If excess capacity is not available, a quota increase cannot be granted.

 If excess capacity is available.
 A temporary increase in the scratch quota can be requested.
 To request more scratch space, email following information: